privacy-scaling-explorations/maci-voting-plugin-aragon/README.md

 License 📄

-This project is licensed under AGPL-3.0-or-later.
+This project is MIT licensed

 Support 💬